cezarpauna/TestRepoCreation/README.md

-# Local Coffee Shop React App
+# Local Coffee Shop

-Welcome to the Local Coffee Shop application!
-This is a simple React app that showcases a coffee shop menu.

-## Features
-- Stylish design
-- Quick navigation
-- User-friendly interface
+Welcome to our Local Coffee Shop!
+We serve the best coffee in town.
+Visit us to enjoy a variety of delicious drinks and pastries.

 ## Menu
 - Espresso